madhavlab/wissap23.madhavlab.com/wissap-cup/wissap-cup.md

 - The **end** of the **development phase** and **release of test set** will be on October 30th.
 - Every team is expected to record their **final results** (test set inference, etc.) and submit them along with a **1-page manuscript** outlining the method developed.
 - There are **restrictions** on the scale/size of the method/model, as mentioned in specific task guidelines.
 - We have planned **4 tutorials** discussing both challenges, coving topics including Background and Applications of Music Search, Existing Works in the area and much more.
-Registered candidates will receive invite to the talks.
+RSVP'd participants will receive invite to the talks. <a href="https://forms.office.com/r/QAjrzMJtfn" target="_blank">RSVP</a> now!
 The schedule is as follows-
     - 10th September - Background and Introduction
     - 17th September - Mathematical Foundations
     - 24th September - Existing Methods